6529-Collections/nextgen/docs/getter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Retrieve info about a collection.
+      * @dev Retrieve a collection's information.
       * @param _collectionID Refers to the specific collection for which the info will be returned.
     */